 Hypoallergenic bedding is often tightly woven to prevent dust mites and other allergens from inhabiting the fabric.
 Natural materials like bamboo, cotton, silk, wool, and linen also resist dust mites, mold, and mildew.
 These fabrics are lightweight and breathable.
 This helps dissipate any moisture in the bedding.

 In addition to sheets and duvets or comforters, pillows should also be chosen carefully.
-Latex and foam pillows often resist dust mites and other allergens.
+Some of the best pillows for allergies are latex and foam pillows.
+These pillows often resist dust mites and other allergens.
 Investing in breathable pillowcases that wick away heat and moisture can provide additional comfort.

 Look for bedding that is easy to clean.
 Whether or not your bedding is hypoallergenic, washing it regularly will help prevent allergens from building up.
 Wash all bedding at least once a week.
 Using hot water and high heat should kill dust mites, but double-check any care instructions.